sshyran/aosp/nn/tools/systrace_parser/README.txt

 parse_systrace.py <systrace html file>

 Limitations:
-- Output is only valid with one concurrent NNAPI client process
+- Output is only valid with one concurrent NNAPI client process (this could be done by tracing the Binder transactions from client to server)

 See also:
 - contract-between-code-and-parser.txt